Q: How to make a claim?

 Single hospital membership for mothers only cover the cost of the birth of the baby but doesn’t cover any costs incurred by the baby.
-For a baby to be eligible for benefits immediately from birth, the mother must have contributed to a family membership for at least 2 calendar months prior to the infant’s birth.
+For a baby to be eligible for benefits immediately from birth, the mother must have contributed to a family or single parent membership for at least 2 calendar months prior to the infant’s birth.
 (Regardless of whether or not the infant is premature)

 When the baby is born, he/she will be considered an out-patient and as such, Medicare pays the first 85% of the scheduled fee and you must meet all costs not covered by Medicare.
 ACA Health is not permitted to pay benefits on these out-patient fees.

 Your newborn (nine days old or less) is only classified as an ‘admitted patient’ if the baby: